HLT54121 Diploma of Nursing

 Before submitting an Expression of Interest form, you are asked to review the comprehensive information presented on this page.
 Important information on the HLT54121 Diploma of Nursing course includes details of entry requirements, information sessions/group interviews, LLN, fees & payments and unit requirements for qualification.

-Please click on the below link to submit your expression of interest form.
+Expressions of interest for our November 2024 intake are now open.
+Please click on the below link to submit your expression of interest for the course and start your application.